 Recording a Hip Hop album independently, without atypical glorified attempts at creating modern day chart busters can sometimes present unexpected trade-offs.
-Artist / Producer ‘Flywavez’ accurately presents this bargained reality in the artist’s recent effort, Blue Light High (musical/instrumental production by Los Angeles based Mr. Kooman and Purps).
-The record is a serious and less trendy affair that can sit high in rotation for several years (an eternity in the Hip Hop industry) without sounding outdated or cataloged from a specific era.
+Artist / Producer ‘Flywavez’ accurately presents this bargained reality in the artist’s most recent effort, Blue Light High (musical/instrumental production by Los Angeles based Mr. Kooman and Purps).
+The record is a serious and less trendy affair that can sit high in rotation for several years (an eternity in the Hip Hop industry) without sounding outdated or cataloged to a specific era.

-Aurally, Blue Light High’s blueprint is an album that fills both ears with less abrasive, softened grooves versus penetrating or boomy instrumentation.
+Aurally, Blue Light High’s foundation is an album that fills both ears with less abrasive, softened grooves versus penetrating or boomy instrumentation.
 Like most Hip Hop endeavors, the album does happen to necessitate a tap of the foot…but all the while there’s a constant reminder to unwind.
 The odd horn or backing vocal comes sparingly, lending just enough aid when they do come to light.
 Neither of the aforementioned stick around for very long.
-The mix is based on creating atmosphere, much more than pruning outward hooks.
+The mix is based on creating atmosphere much more than pruning outward hooks.
 The vocals are hypnotically low and characteristically on point, while dynamics are wisely chosen over decibels.
 Vocals, keys, and bass are pleasingly laid to a relaxed and fat-bodied air that seems to float the listener through, rather than having them travel all by their own psychological effort.

 “Daddy”, is the album’s most catchy.
 The lyrics speak of taking in young females under a fatherly wing only in hopes of seducing them.
 The words in this one rhyme on a slightly perverse note that also presents a slight shade of humor.